UBMI-IFC/Tutoriales-IFC/autowebmaster_readme.md

 #### Usage

+1. Follow the official [instructions](https://pages.github.com/) to publish a GitHub Page

-1. Place `/web` directory and its contents have been created place them on the root directory of your repo as well with the __autowebmaster.sh__ script
+2. Place `/web` directory and its contents have been created place them on the root directory of your repo as well with the __autowebmaster.sh__ script

-2. Run the script
+3. Run the script

 ``` bash
 $ bash ./autowebmaster.sh
 ```
-3. Push the changes to GitHub
+4. Push the changes to GitHub

-4. Follow the official [instructions](https://pages.github.com/) to publish a GitHub Page

-5. Whenever you add or remove directories or markdown files within repeat steps 2 and 3, also if you change the top level header of the markdown files within `/web`
+5. Whenever you add or remove directories or markdown files within repeat steps 3 and 4, also if you change the top level header of the markdown files within `/web`